 A Diamond Verification Instrument is a device used to separate and/or identify diamonds from synthetic diamonds.
 In the trade, they are also known as synthetic diamond screening or detection devices.

 The ASSURE Program will deliver ongoing testing of Diamond Verification Instruments to ensure the trade is fully informed of the relative performance of the Diamond Verification Instruments in the market.
 The instruments are rigorously tested in a transparent manner against a unique common sample and standard.

 The Diamond Verification Instrument Standard, which details the methods and protocols used to conduct the tests, was developed by the professional standard house UL in collaboration with experts from FSBI TISNCM, GIA, GII, DBIS/IIDGR, NGTC, SSEF and WTOCD who formed the ASSURE Technical Committee.
-Each instrument is tested on the ASSURE Core Sample, a highly contaminated sample made up of 1,000 natural diamonds and 200 synthetic diamonds including very challenging synthetic diamonds, some of which are not yet available in the market.
-When needed, 200 diamond simulants were added to the sample.
+Each instrument is tested on the ASSURE Core Sample, a highly contaminated sample made up of 1,000 loose natural diamonds and 200 loose synthetic diamonds including very challenging synthetic diamonds, some of which are not yet available in the market.
+When needed, 200 loose diamond simulants were added to the sample.

 The ASSURE Directory contains the independent third-party verified performance test results for Diamond Verification Instruments participating.
 The ASSURE directory will be regularly updated as new instruments are submitted to testing or re-testing.

 The ASSURE Program is an ongoing program that will continuously test the Diamond Verification Instruments available on the market.
 The ASSURE Sample will also evolve to include new synthetics diamonds as they are identified.